Designer-Life-Technologies/grow-my-team/hooks/README.md

 **What it does**:

 - Wraps Next-Auth's `useSession` hook with applicant-specific logic
-- Determines if the current user is an applicant (vs. staff user)
+- Determines if the current user is an applicant (vs. employer user)
 - Provides type-safe access to applicant-specific fields (mobile, linkedInUrl)
 - Exposes authentication status and loading states